 That's why we did extensive analysis to come up with age-based retirement savings factors that can help you plan—in spite of those uncertainties.
 These milestones are aspirational.
 You likely won't meet all of them.
 But they can serve as goalposts to help you make a plan to save enough to maintain your lifestyle in retirement.

-Our savings factors are based on the assumption that a person saves 15% of their income annually beginning at age 25, invests more than 50% on average of their savings in stocks over their lifetime, retires at age 67, and plans to maintain their preretirement lifestyle in retirement (see footnote 1 for more details).
+Our savings factors are based on the assumption that a person saves 15% of their income annually beginning at age 25 (which includes any employer match), invests more than 50% on average of their savings in stocks over their lifetime, retires at age 67, and plans to maintain their preretirement lifestyle in retirement (see footnote 1 for more details).

 1. When you plan to retire